shaliulab/idtrackerai/docs/source/FAQs.rst

 ***************************************************************

 Yes, you can still use idtracker.ai if you don't have a GPU.
 However, the parts of the tracking that use the GPU will be up to 100x slower.
-However, if you are tracking a single animal, or you are tracking groups of animals but you do not care about their identities, you can use idtracker.ai and track animals at a faster speed.
+However, if you are tracking a single animal, or if you are tracking groups of animals but you do not care about their identities, you can use idtracker.ai and track animals at a faster speed.
 To track single animals read the previous FAQ.
 To track animals without keeping their identity, just click the button *Tracking without identities* when you get to the *Tracking* tab